DanielCreggOrganization/w3-lab-classes-and-objects-vsh0/README.md

 ### Explanation

 Object-Oriented Programming (OOP) is a powerful programming paradigm that organizes code around "objects" rather than actions and data.
 Instead of focusing on procedures (like in procedural programming), OOP emphasizes *objects* which encapsulate both data (attributes or fields) and the actions that can be performed on that data (methods or functions).
 This approach offers several key advantages:

 * **Modularity:** Code is broken down into reusable objects, making it easier to manage, understand, and maintain large projects.
 Changes to one object are less likely to affect others.
 * **Reusability:** Objects can be reused in different parts of a program or even in different projects.
 * **Maintainability:** The modular nature makes debugging and updating code significantly easier.
 * **Scalability:** OOP principles help build programs that can easily handle increasing amounts of data and complexity.

 In Java, OOP is implemented through the use of *classes* and *objects*.

 **Key Concepts:**

-- **Classes:**  Think of a class as a blueprint or template.
+* **Classes:** Think of a class as a blueprint or template.
 It defines the *structure* (what data an object will hold, represented by fields/attributes/member variables) and *behavior* (what actions an object can perform, represented by methods/functions/member methods) of objects.
-It's a description of *what* an object will be.

-- **Objects:** Objects are the concrete instances of a class.
+* **Objects:** Objects are the concrete instances of a class.
 They are the actual things created based on the class's blueprint.
 An object holds specific values for the fields defined in its class and can execute the methods defined in that class.
-It's an *instance* of a class.
 For example, you could have a `Car` class as a blueprint, and then create many different `Car` *objects*, each representing a specific car with its own make, model, and year.

 ### Example